Ichneutica steropastis: Habitat and host plant

 "Notch" formed from larvae damage to Phormium tenax.

 This species inhabits the edges of native bush as well as scrubland, wetlands and coastal dunes.
 The larvae of I. steropastis can exist on multiple host plant species.
 It is best known for consuming the leaves of the New Zealand flax, but other larval host plants include endemic species in the genus Austroderia as well as introduced species in the genus Cortaderia.
 In particular Austroderia fulvida, A. richardii and C. selloana are all recorded as larval host species of I. steropastis as is Poa foliosa.
 This species has also been reared from species in the genus Libertia.
 The host plant is not a reliable guide to confirm the identification of this species as larvae of both I. arotis and I. blenheimensis also feed on similar hosts including flax species.

 Behaviour and life cycle

 The larvae are nocturnal, hiding away in the base of their host plants and coming out to feed at night.
 The larvae possibly pupate in the soil below their host plant.
 The adults of this species are on the wing from September to April.
 The adult moth is also nocturnal but is attracted to light.
+They have been collected via a mercury vapour light trap.